thriveweb/cordner/content/pages/home.md

     technology companies and startups, childcare,medical/health, construction
     and property.
 Cordner Advisory delivers experienced senior big firm specialist skills with local care and attention.
+  rightTitle: Business Advisory Specialists
+  title: >-
     We work with clients across Australia, from the golden beaches of the Gold Coast and Sunshine Coast to the capital cities such as Brisbane, Sydney and Melbourne.
-  rightTitle: Business Advisory Specialists
-  title: Delivering trustworthy accounting and advisory solutions since 1981
 section2:
   title: How can we help you today?
 section3: